Multitasking & Task Switching: The Real Cost to Focus

 For example, one study showed that people riding an in-place cycling bike while completing a cognitive task actually improved their cycling speed.

-In addition, other studies show we can train our brains to increase productivity while multitasking by simply practicing the tasks.<2>
+In addition, other studies show we can train our brains to increase output while multitasking by simply practicing the tasks.<2>

 If we want to be efficient multitaskers, we need to improve our ability to switch between different tasks and work on multiple tasks efficiently.
-This means we may need to enhance our memory and attention while reducing stress reactions to achieve supreme productivity.
+This means we may need to enhance our memory and attention while reducing stress reactions to achieve optimal output.

 How are Memory and Multitasking Linked?